 The MSt in the History of Design is a master's degree offered part-time over two years, taught on one Saturday a month.
-The programme focuses upon design and decoration produced in Europe and America since 1851.
+The programme focuses upon design and decoration produced since 1851.
 Students progress from a grounding in material and historical analysis to dissertation research.

 This course explores the fascinating histories of objects and environments created amidst the advent of modernity.
 The syllabus examines a variety of forms of design and craft: graphic design, decorative arts, industrial design, fashion, design for performance and display, the designed space of interiors, the built environment and landscape.

 Core themes of the course include the rivalries between historicism and modernity; internationalist and nationalist tendencies; handicraft and industrial processes; consumption and sustainability; critical debates about makers and audiences in advice literature and aesthetic writing.

 The development of a framework of interdisciplinary interpretative skills useful to understanding the history of design is a core aim.
-By providing grounding in the analysis of the techniques and materials deployed in creating objects or sites, the programme enables you to grapple with material evidence which enriches this distinctive field of historical research.
+By providing grounding in the analysis of the techniques and materials deployed in creating things or places, the programme enables you to grapple with material evidence which enriches this distinctive field of historical research.
 The analysis of the historiography of political and aesthetic debates articulated by makers, critics and historians about design, its forms and purposes locates how these objects and sites embody historical memory, identity and ideology.